dtsoden/Power-Platform-Global-AI-Hack/README.md

-# THis application ProcessSentinel, has been submitted to the Microsoft-Power-Platform-Global-AI-Hackathon-2023
+# This application ProcessSentinel, has been submitted to the Microsoft-Power-Platform-Global-AI-Hackathon-2023

 Visit the open source website to learn more where this is open to the to the entire community. https://processsentinel.com/